 Your request to the BOP or motion to the Court should address potential modifications to your conditions of supervised release to create a smooth reentry into society.
 This means providing a release plan that addresses what you aim to do upon your release, who you will live with and where, your source of income, and any other factors that show you have a stable living arrangement upon release.
 In cases where the judge is concerned about safety to the community, the conditions of supervised release can include a curfew, location monitoring, or home detention.

 Call our firm if you or a loved one needs help requesting early release.

-Call our firm now to speak to one of our experienced federal defense lawyers about the BOP’s Compassionate Release Program and if we can help you or your loved one request an early release.
+Call our firm now to speak to one of our experienced federal defense lawyers about the BOP’s Compassionate Release Program.
+Maybe we can help you or your loved one get out of prison early.